kyracnh/my42Piscine2024/README.md

 Carriage Return (CR) - ASCII code 13.
 Vertical Tab (VT) - ASCII code 11.
 Form Feed (FF) - ASCII code 12.

+## wc Command

+The wc command stands for word count, and it is used to count lines, words, and characters in text files or input streams.
+The command has several options:

+    -l: Counts the number of lines.
+    -w: Counts the number of words.
+    -c: Counts the number of characters.